A family provision claim is an application for a share (or larger share) of a deceased person’s estate. It’s also known as ‘contesting’ a will.

 All children who are under 18, living with disability, or full-time students (aged 18–25) are automatically considered financial dependents.

-Any ‘dependents’ are also eligible.
+Any ‘dependents’ are also eligible to make a family provision claim.
 This is usually a person under 18 who relied on the deceased financially.
 However, it can also cover the parent of their child or anyone else they financially supported.

-In South Australia, you can only make a claim if you were left ‘without adequate provision’.
+In South Australia, you can only contest a will if you were left ‘without adequate provision’.
 You will need to show that your relationship to the deceased obligates them to provide for your future.
 This includes maintenance, education, and advancement in life.

-Stepchildren or de facto partner’s children are eligible if they satisfy the adequate provision rule.
+Stepchildren or de facto partner’s children are eligible for a family provision claim if they satisfy the adequate provision rule.

 Parents or siblings can also qualify if they cared for the deceased at their passing.